ivancard/learning-swift/readme.md

 # Learning Swift

-in this reposiroty i will upload my learning in swift.
+in this reposiroty I will upload my learning in swift.
 This is from a course of InfinixSoft Company.

 ## Exercise 1

-This folder contains six exercises about OOP.
+This directory contains six exercises about OOP.

 ### Points